Franz Wilhelm Prinz von Preussen

 Franz Wilhelm Victor Christoph Stephan Prinz von Preussen (born 3 September 1943) is a German businessman and member of the House of Hohenzollern, the former ruling German imperial house and royal house of Prussia.
-From 1976 to 1986 he was known as Grand Duke Mikhail Pavlovich of Russia.
+From 1976 to 1985, he was known as Grand Duke Mikhail Pavlovich of Russia.
+He is also the great-grandson of German Emperor Wilhelm II.

 Biography

 Franz Wilhelm Prince of Prussia was born in Grünberg, Silesia, as the son of Prince Karl Franz of Prussia and his first wife Princess Henriette von Schönaich-Carolath.
 He had a twin brother, Prince Friedrich Christian, who died three weeks after his birth.
 Prince Franz Wilhelm is a grandson of Prince Joachim of Prussia, the youngest son of Emperor Wilhelm II.

 In 2002 Franz Wilhelm with Theodor Tantzen founded the Prinz von Preußen Grundbesitz AG, a project development and project management company which restores old buildings in Germany.
 In 2004, with financing from a group of investors, he purchased the Royal Porcelain Manufactury Berlin, saving it from insolvency.